 Nowadays the Romanian Society of Stomatology has a Board of Directors, elected for a four-year mandate with the following members: Prof. Dr. med. dent.
 Dr. Habil.
 Paula Perlea - President, Prof. Dr. med. dent.
-Emilian Hutu - Vice-President, Prof. Dr. med. dent.
-Marian-Vladimir Constantinescu - Secretary General, Dr. Ion Bogdan Teodor Georgescu - Administrative Secretary and Ec.
-Violeta Dumitru - Accountant.
-The President and the Secretary-General are actively involved in continuing the RSS relations with international organizations.
+Marian-Vladimir Constantinescu - Vice President, Dr. Ion Bogdan Teodor Georgescu - Secretary General.
+The President and the Vice-President are actively involved in continuing the RSS relations with international organizations.